christopher-buss/roblox-ts-eslint-config/README.md

 when you use the `!` operator to assert that a value is not `undefined`.
-The caveat is that this rule will not always play nicely with `noUncheckedIndexedAccess`, and will often require you to disable it in certain lines.
+The caveat is that this rule will not always play nicely with `noUncheckedIndexedAccess`, and will often require you to disable it in certain places.
 I believe that this is a good trade-off, as it will help you catch potential bugs in your code, but you can disable it if you find it too restrictive.

 ```json